sernst/cauldron/README.rst

   merging are obstructed when the code is embedded in notebook files.
 In Cauldron, where code is stored in independent code files, you can take full advantage of version control functionality.
-- **Code Review Friendly**: Embedded notebook code also makes reviews cumbersome to say the least.
+- **Pull Request & Code Review Friendly**: Embedded notebook code also makes reviews cumbersome to say the least.
 Cauldron's independent code files provide all of the flexibility available to traditional code review.
+- **Variable Scope Management**: Variables in Cauldron are locally scoped unless explicitly shared.
+This prevents polluting the notebook with global variables and the many potential errors that come from sharing all variables in a non-linear computational environment.

 With Cauldron you write code in your choice of interactive development environment (IDE) or text editor, and run it using the Cauldron shell like a